Vision Transformer with Super Token Sampling: Experiments

 As shown in Table~\ref{results_ablation_sta}, using a single iteration achieves the best performance.
 When the number of iterations is zero, the super tokens are downsampled features by average pooling and may cover different semantic regions, resulting in performance drop.
 Using two sampling iterations achieves a slightly worse performance with 0.03G more FLOPs.
 This indicates that a single iteration is enough for STA.

-\textbf{Convolution Position Embedding.} The results in Table \ref{results_ablation} show that adding position information is vital for SViT.
+\textbf{Convolution Position Embedding.} The results in Table \ref{results_ablation} show that adding position information is vital for STViT.
 All the PEs can improve the performance, e.g., APE by 0.2\%, RPE by 0.3\% and CPE by 0.4\%.
-SViT adopts CPE since it is more flexible for arbitrary resolutions.
+STViT adopts CPE since it is more flexible for arbitrary resolutions.

 \textbf{Convolution FFN.} We use ConvFFN to enhance local features and the performance gain by ConvFFN validates its effectiveness.
 The shortcut connection in ConvFFN is also helpful for the final performance.